About the Modeling & Analysis in Software Engineering Group

 For our work, we typically build prototypes, but are also not afraid of using formal notations, techniques, and tools.

-Our work has been carried out with the support of National Science and Engineering Research Council of Canada (NSERC), the Ontario Ministry of Research, Innovation and Science (MRIS), the Ontario Centres of Excellence (OCE), the Deutsche Forschungsgesellschaft (DFG), the German Academic Exchange Service (DAAD), IBM Canada, General Motors Canada, Ericsson Canada, Zeligsoft, EfficiOS, Malina Software Corp, and Edgewater Computer Systems.
+Our work has been carried out with the support of National Science and Engineering Research Council of Canada (NSERC), the Ontario Ministry of Research, Innovation and Science (MRIS), the Ontario Centres of Excellence (OCE), the Deutsche Forschungsgesellschaft (DFG), the German Academic Exchange Service (DAAD), TELUS, IBM Canada, General Motors Canada, Ericsson Canada, Zeligsoft, EfficiOS, Malina Software Corp, and Edgewater Computer Systems.

 For more information about our work, please see http://flux.cs.queensu.ca/mase/research/